 Because we focus on developing drugs as treatments for rare diseases, we may seek orphan drug, breakthrough therapy or fast track designations for our product candidates in the United States or the equivalent designations elsewhere in the world.
 Often, regulatory authorities have broad discretion in determining whether or not to grant such designations.
 We cannot guarantee that our product candidates will receive orphan drug status from the FDA or equivalent designations from other regulatory authorities.
 We also cannot guarantee that we will receive breakthrough therapy, fast track, or equivalent designations, which provide certain potential benefits such as more frequent meetings with the applicable regulatory authorities to discuss development plans, intensive guidance on efficient drug development programs, and potential eligibility for rolling review or priority review.
 Even if we are successful in obtaining any such designations for our product candidates, such designations may not lead to faster development or regulatory review or approval and do not increase the likelihood that our product candidates will receive marketing approval.
-For instance, although BCX9930 for PNH and ORLADEYO for HAE prophylaxis have received Fast Track designation from the FDA, and ORLADEYO has also received Sakigake designation from the PMDA and Promising Innovative Medicine designation from the MHRA, as well as orphan drug status from the FDA, EMA, and the MHLW, we may not experience a faster development, review or approval process compared to the conventional process in the relevant jurisdictions.
-We may not be able to obtain or maintain these designations for ORLADEYO, BCX9930 or other product candidates that receive them, and our competitors may obtain these designations for their product candidates, which could impact our ability to develop and commercialize our product candidates or compete with such competitors, which may adversely impact our business, financial condition or results of operations.
+For instance, although BCX9930 for PNH and ORLADEYO for HAE prophylaxis have received Fast Track and Orphan Drug designations from the FDA, and ORLADEYO has also received Sakigake designation from the PMDA and Promising Innovative Medicine designation from the MHRA, as well as orphan drug status from the EMA and the MHLW, we may not experience a faster development, review or approval process compared to the conventional process in the relevant jurisdictions.
+We may not be able to obtain or maintain these designations for ORLADEYO, BCX9930 or other product candidates that receive them, and our competitors may obtain these designations.